St. Ursula Shrine

 The Shrine of St. Ursula is a carved and gilded wooden reliquary containing oil on panel inserts (87x33x91 cm) by Hans Memling.
 Dating to c.
-1489, it is housed in the Hans Memling Museum in the Old St. John's Hospital (Sint-Janshospitaal), Bruges, in the Flemish Region of modern-day Belgium.
+1489, it is in the Hans Memling Museum in the Old St. John's Hospital (Sint-Janshospitaal), Bruges, in the Flemish Region of modern-day Belgium.

 The work was commissioned by the Hospital of St. John, the current museum's seat.
-Differently from other works by Memling, such as the Triptych of the Mystical Marriage of St. Catherine or the Florens Triptych, it is neither signed nor dated.
+Differently from other works by Memling, such as the St John Altarpiece or the Jan Floreins Altarpiece, it is neither signed nor dated.
 It was a container for Saint Ursula's relics which was shown publicly only on her feast day.
-The relics were solemnly put in the shrine on 21 November 1489.
+The relics were solemnly put in the shrine on 21 October 1489.